Philippines to sanction firms involved in deadly fire if safety skirted

 “This deaths-causing fire could have been minimized to the barest damage to property,” ALU-TUCP spokesman Alan Tanjusay said.

-Editing by Martin Petty and Nick Macfie
+Editing by Martin Petty, Nick Macfie and Peter Graff